 WiseBanyan strives to maximize after-tax, real investment returns tailored to each client's tolerance for risk.
 We construct portfolios across different asset classes, customized to each of our client's risk tolerances.
 For investment purposes, we use a portfolio of passively managed exchange-traded funds ("ETFs") selected from a database of over 1,400 different ETFs based on their investment focus, tracking error, historical performance, and operational efficiency.

-To get nerdy, MPT relies on Mean Variance Optimization ("MVO") which constructs portfolios designed to capture the highest level of returns for a given target variance or volatility.
+To get nerdy, MPT relies on Mean-Variance Optimization ("MVO") which constructs portfolios designed to capture the highest level of returns for a given target variance or volatility.
 We do however modify MVO somewhat and constrain allocations within the broad asset classes of equities and fixed income.
-(For the purposes of this constraint and due to the fixed payment schedule and interest rate exposure we include real estate in the fixed income portion of the portfolio).
 Whereas unconstrained MVO can yield lopsided portfolios, our method ensures proper diversification among sub-asset classes.
 Further, it also helps to account ahead of time for the increased correlations that we observe during times of market stress: international equities can be a poor diversifier for US equities during a severe market downturn, which is why it is beneficial to consider the risks of the equity bucket as a whole.
 Indeed, while many risks are at a macro level – interest rates, inflation, GDP growth, etc. – the most important consideration is the risks of an equity allocation as a whole rather than the consideration of sectors within that asset class relative to one another.

 One of the key concepts in MPT is the concept of the efficient frontier.
 The efficient frontier can be graphed to display the highest level of expected return based on the set preference of risk.
 The example graph below plots the optimal portfolio to maximize returns for a given level of risk, based on the theory of the efficient frontier: